 |Building material and garden equipment and supplies dealers||13%|

 |Sporting goods, hobby, musical instrument, and book stores||7%|

 Most retail sales work is performed in clean, well-lit stores.
 Retail sales workers spend most of their time interacting with customers, answering questions, and assisting them with purchases.

 Workers often stand for long periods and may need permission from a supervisor to leave the sales floor.
 If they sell items such as cars, plants, or lumberyard materials, they may work outdoors.

 Retail Sales Worker Schedules

 Many sales workers work evenings and weekends, particularly during holidays and other peak sales periods.
 Because the end-of-year holiday season is often the busiest time for retail stores, many employers limit retail sales workers' use of vacation time between November and the beginning of January.

-About 1 in 3 retail salespersons work part time.
+Some retail salespersons work part time.

 Get the education you need: Find schools for Retail Sales Workers near you!

 Typically, there are no formal education requirements for retail sales workers.
 Most receive on-the-job training, which usually lasts a few days to a few months.